Railcraft/Railcraft/README.md

 The Official Railcraft Project welcomes contributions from anyone, provided they have signed the Contributor Licensing Agreement (CLA) found [here](https://www.clahub.com/agreements/CovertJaguar/Railcraft).

 Singing the CLA is simple, just follow the link, fill out your name and email, and hit the "I Agree" button and you are good to go.

+Regarding new features/behaivor changes, please submit a Suggestion Issue to the Tracker before you write a single line of code.
+Keeping everyone on the same page saves time and effort and reduces negative experiances all around when a change turns out to be controversial.

 ## License